JamesJonesArchive/UsfCAStokenAuth/README.md

 ```
 tokenAuth.clearToken('myAppKey');
 ```
-The 'clearToken' method will clear the associated token connected to the provided appKey.
+The 'clearToken' method will clear the associated token connected to the provided tokenKey.

 ```
 tokenAuth.clearTokens();
 ```
-The 'clearTokens' method will clear all tokens on all appKeys.
+The 'clearTokens' method will clear all tokens on all tokenKeys.

 ```
 tokenAuth.hasToken('myAppKey');
 ```
-The 'hasToken' method will return 'true' or 'false' if a token is currently stored corresponding to the provided appKey.
+The 'hasToken' method will return 'true' or 'false' if a token is currently stored corresponding to the provided tokenKey.

 ```
 tokenAuth.clearLocalStorage();